CHEWX/infinitescroll/README.md

 The elements of the fetched page matching `itemSelector` are appended to the jQuery collection.

+Add anonymous function to the callback option which is called after the items are added to the DOM.

 If the next page has an element matching `nextSelector` as well, the whole procedure repeats.